-The enterprise messaging market is strongly growing.
+The chat messenger market is strongly growing.
 More and more businesses become aware of the Whatsapp problem as part of the shadow IT and look for a “secure Whatsapp for enterprise”.

 With a huge market comes stronger competition.

-Many new enterprise messaging apps, messengers for business, secure messaging apps, chat tools, etc. are currently entering the market on a regularly basis.
+Many new enterprise messaging apps, messengers for business, secure messaging apps, chat messenger apps, etc. are currently entering the market on a regularly basis.
 The increased number of messaging vendors is generally good for customers, because it accelerates the speed of innovations, improves product quality, drives industry standards and allows to compare features.
-Some exceptional vendors emerge as the leading enterprise messaging apps and guide the overall direction of the market.
+Some exceptional vendors emerge as the leading chat messenger app and guide the overall direction of the market.

-We have seen a number of new vendors just recently entering the market and immediately calling themselves e.g. “leading enterprise messaging app”, “highly-secure messenger for enterprises”, “best business messaging app”, “leading Whatsapp for enterprise” and so on.
+We have seen a number of new vendors just recently entering the market and immediately calling themselves e.g. “leading chat messenger app”, “highly-secure messenger for enterprises”, “best business messaging app”, “leading Whatsapp for enterprise” and so on.
 For a vendor with a messaging product that is just a couple of months old, these kind of statements are not always credible.

 Here are some negative examples: